 Inspirational

 For Shin Buddhists, prayer expresses an aspiration to pull something into one’s life, like some new energy or purifying influence with the intention of sharing it with all beings.
-That is to say, prayer inspires our hearts towards wisdom and compassion for others and ourselves.
+That is to say, prayer inspires our hearts move towards wisdom and compassion for others and ourselves.
 It allows us to turn our hearts and minds to the beneficial, rousing our thoughts and actions towards Awakening.
-If we believe in something enough, it will take hold of us.
+If we believe in virtues of Other Power, it will take hold of us.
 In other words, believing in it, we will become what we believe.
 As the Buddha once taught, “The mind is the forerunner of all things”.
 Our ability to be touched like this is evidence of the working of Great Compassion within us.

 What’s more, it can a function as a form of self-talking or self-therapy in which one mentally talks through a problem, or talks through it aloud, in the hope that some new insight will come or a better decision can be made.
 Prayer therefore frequently has the function of being part of a decision-making process.